 Invisalign consists of a set of thin clear aligners designed to be worn over the top and bottom teeth.
-If chosen by a patient, our orthodontist will provide multiple sets of aligners to be worn over the course of their planned treatment.
+If chosen by a patient, Dr. Miller will provide multiple sets of aligners to be worn over the course of their planned treatment.

-Much like how metal braces work, each set of aligners in a complete series applies controlled force to teeth that will gradually straighten your smile and adjust your bite over time.
+Much like how metal braces work, each set of aligners in a complete series applies controlled force to teeth that will gradually straighten your smile and fix bite issues over time.
 The main difference with Invisalign, however, is the absence of any wires, brackets, or elastics.

 You may have heard that with traditional metal braces there are rules regarding what you can and can’t eat.
 Generally, foods that are chewy, sticky, or crunchy are best avoided when you have brackets or wires that could become damaged.

 With Invisalign, the aligners are removable and there are no breakable metal components.
 Because of this, you can comfortably eat foods like popcorn, caramel, and corn on the cob without worry.
-After eating, it’s important to remember that our orthodontist will want you to clean your teeth and mouth as best as you can to prevent any staining of the aligners once they’re put back on.
+After eating, it’s important to remember that Dr. Miller will want you to clean your teeth and mouth as best as you can to prevent any staining of the aligners once they’re put back on.

 With no wires or brackets partially blocking your access to teeth, tasks like brushing at least twice a day and flossing daily are much easier to accomplish.
 Getting in between each tooth to remove left behind food particles and plaque will also reduce your chances of developing any unwanted cavities.

 Along with your teeth, your clear aligners will also need to be cleaned at least twice a day to prevent them from accumulating bacteria or staining.
-Our orthodontist recommends you try gently brushing and rinsing them off at the same time you are cleaning your teeth so it’s easy to remember.
+Dr. Miller recommends you try gently brushing and rinsing them off at the same time you are cleaning your teeth so it’s easy to remember.

 Are you embarrassed about braces showing in your graduation photos or distracting those listening to your presentation at work?
 Invisalign clear aligners do not stand out like metal braces do and most people won’t notice them unless they’re viewed up close.

 This means you can confidently smile during your entire treatment and never feel like you have to hide your teeth as they’re being straightened.
-Keep in mind that our orthodontist wants you to wear your aligners for about 22 hours a day to ensure you remain on track and make progress as detailed in your treatment plan.
+Keep in mind that Dr. Miller wants you to wear your aligners for about 22 hours a day to ensure you remain on track and make progress as detailed in your treatment plan.